 Glucagon was long seen as a metabolic villain, insulin’s “bad” counterpart.
 It raises blood sugar levels and ensures they don’t drop too low.
-But scientists recently realized that it also increases satiety and helps burn fats.
-Abnormal glucagon levels can point to pancreas inflammation, liver disease, or diabetes.
+But scientists recently realized that it may, in some cases, also increase satiety and help burn fats.
+Abnormal glucagon levels can point to issues such as diabetes, disease of the pancreas, and liver disease.
 Keep reading understand the effects of glucagon and what high or low glucagon levels mean.

 Glucagon is a hormone that helps maintain glucose balance in the body.
-When glucose levels are low, the pancreas releases glucagon to increase glucose release.
-When glucose is high, the pancreases stops glucagon release [R, R, R].
+When glucose levels are low, the pancreas releases glucagon, which signals the liver to release glucose.
+When glucose is high, the pancreases stops glucagon release [1, 2, 3].

 Glucagon and insulin are like the yin and yang of the pancreas – one counters and balances the effects of the other.
 While insulin ensures blood sugar doesn’t spike too high, glucagon ensures it doesn’t drop too low.

-Glucagon release is also influenced by the nervous system, amino acids, free fatty acids, and other hormones [R].
+Glucagon release is also influenced by the nervous system, amino acids, free fatty acids, and other hormones .

 Glucagon has some important functions in the body.
 For a long time, glucagon was considered insulin’s “bad” counterpart.
-But aside from increasing blood sugar, glucagon also acts to [R]:
+But aside from increasing blood sugar, glucagon also acts to :